-The good news is that it's harmless, provided you don't faint, fall, and fatally fracture your skull, or make it a regular occurrence.
+The good news is that it's harmless, provided you don't faint, hit your head on something hard/sharp & fatally fracture your skull, or do it regularly.
 Stop and sit/lie down until the feeling passes.
 What's happening?

 What isn't happening, is a Somogyi rebound.
 A Somogyi rebound happens when too much insulin is injected and it's bad because it results in rebound hyperglycaemia.